wamorkart/flashggFinalFit/README_forH4Gamma.md

 Any special instructions needed to run on the H4gamma analysis will also be specified.

 ## Signal Model
-We have several mass points in the H4Gamma analysis i.e, several values of m(a).
+* We have several mass points in the H4Gamma analysis i.e, several values of m(a).
 We want to scan the values of m(a) and for each value, fit the m(h) distribution.
-The way we do this (may need to be revised in the future) is by performing a Gaussian fit to the average diphoton mass distribution, acquiring the mean and sigma of the fit, and apply a selection of higgs mass s.t we only look at m(a) in a 2 sigma window.
-We do this for each m(a), thereby scanning the m(a) values.
+* The way we do this (may need to be revised in the future) is by performing a Gaussian fit to the average diphoton mass distribution, acquiring the mean and sigma of the fit, and applying a selection on diphoton mass such that we only look at the higgs mass in a 2 sigma m(a) window.
+* We do this for each m(a), thereby scanning the m(a) values.
 The script that does this fitting and produces workspaces for signal MC is here __https://github.com/wamorkart/flashgg/blob/Tanvi_H4G/FitTools/mkSignalWS.py__

+Once the workspaces are created, we can proceed with building the signal model.
+`Issue: flashggfinalfit requires several mass points in order to create a signal model, and then it proceeds with interpolating between the different mass points`
+How do we get around this?